Supervised and Unsupervised Learning in R Programming

 In this article let’s discuss the two most important learning e.g Supervised and Unsupervised Learning in R programming.

 R language is basically developed by statisticians to help other statisticians and developers faster and efficiently with the data.
-As by now, we know that machine learning is basically working with a large amount of data and statistics as a part of data science the use of R language is always recommended.
+As of now, we know that machine learning is basically working with a large amount of data and statistics as a part of data science the use of R language is always recommended.
 Therefore, the R language is mostly becoming handy for those working with machine learning making tasks easier, faster, and innovative.
-Here are some top advantages of R language to implement a machine learning algorithm in R programming.
+Here are some top advantages of the R language to implement a machine learning algorithm in R programming.

 Advantages to Implement Machine Learning Using R Language

 - It provides good explanatory code.
 For example, if you are at the early stage of working with a machine learning project and you need to explain the work you do, it becomes easy to work with R language comparison to python language as it provides the proper statistical method to work with data with fewer lines of code.